cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 In practice, the input of a given cryptographic algorithm will be a bitstring of arbitrary length, denoted {0, 1}^\*.
-Hence, a concern for virtually all protocols involving elliptic curves is how to convert this input into a curve point.
+Hence, a concern for virtually all protocols involving elliptic curves is how to convert this input into an elliptic curve point.
 The general term "encoding" refers to the process of producing an elliptic curve point given as input a bitstring.
 In some protocols, the original message may also be recovered through a decoding procedure.
 An encoding may be deterministic